PostHog/posthog.com/contents/docs/user-guides/feature-flags.md

 ## A/B testing with feature flags (beta)

 PostHog 1.28 introduces support for A/B feature flags which can return string values according to a specified distribution.
+(Some examples for a 3-variant case would be 33/33/34%, 50/25/25%, 70/20/10%, and so on.)
 This is ideal for when you want to test multiple variants of the same interchangeable content, such as marketing taglines, colors, or page layouts.
 Currently, this is a beta feature for paying customers.
 Contact us through one of our [support options](https://posthog.com/support) to try this out!

 ### Creating an A/B feature flag with multiple variants